BOARD AND TRAIN DETAILS, PREREQUISITES & PROCEDURES

 - This program is not going to give you a perfect dog.
 This is a great program for dogs to get a huge boost on training; however, it’s not a one-and-done.
 Once your dog’s training is complete you will be required to maintain what your dog learned & likely even do more work in some areas.
 There is no such thing as getting a “fully trained” dog in a set number of weeks.
 Training a dog is a lifetime of consistency, dedication & proper handling from all family members.

 - If you have a puppy under 12 months of age expect to keep working through developmental stages.
 Puppies do great in this program, however, it should be very well understood that puppies (especially under 6 months) couldn’t possibly learn everything they should in a few weeks, even in a month or two.
 They are developing & learning & growing which means they will need continued training, understanding of developmental stages, patience & consistency from all family members after they return home.
 You will in no way receive a puppy that needs no further work from you at home.

 - You must do follow-up training.
-The first lesson takes place upon Ally returning your dog to your home & going over all the things your dog learned & is able to perform.
-It is important that you are available for this transfer lesson & can participate with all family members.
-If you do not follow through with the provided group class or lessons your dog’s training will not stay reliable.
+The first lesson takes when you pick up your dog, going over all the things your dog learned & is able to perform.
+It is important that you are available for this transfer lesson.
+If you do not follow through with the provided group class or lessons, you cannot expect to get the most from training.

 - This program does not offer guarantees.
 Guarantees cannot be made with dog training or behavior.
 Dogs are sentient beings & many things must go into consideration when it comes to a dog’s ability to learn, how fast they learn & what they learn, therefore, it is impossible and unethical to guarantee training or results.
 We will work with you to help you get the most from your training program.